Le Mans, two short words that for those of us who make the annual pilgrimage to France defines a very long week.

 Anniversaries pile up during the Le Mans event but can it really be twenty years since the garish Mazda 787B defeated the might of Peugeot, Mercedes Benz and Jaguar to win the race?
 Yes it is.
 So we had a chance to witness the victor again, to hear the unique siren call of the Quad Rotary engine.
 There were a couple of demo runs around the track with Johnny Herbert showing Patrick Dempsey how it should be done.
 During the Friday Drivers’ Parade, someone had the bright idea of letting Yojiro Terada and David Kennedy, both Mazda heroes of old, do a lap each of the city’s streets.
 At the conclusion of David’s run he gunned the engine as he rolled back into the Jacobins.
 A silly grin materialised on the faces of all who witnessed this sound, noise may be regarded as inefficient by some engineers but it very much part of motorsport’s appeal.
 The one piece of booty that I came back from France with was a copy of Pierre Dieudonne’s masterly tome, Never Stop Challenging, a history of Mazda in racing during the 70s, 80s and 90s.
 If you are at all interested in this period I urge you to get the book.

-As part of the trying to do things differently option that I tried this year, I shot the parade from the perspective of my team rather than waiting for all the drivers to go past one spot.
+Trying to do things differently this year, I shot the parade from the perspective of my team rather than waiting for all the drivers to go past one spot.
 It certainly was an eye opener; the crowds are, for the most part, completely bonkers.
 However it is an important part of the pageantry of the race, once again giving the paying public both proximity and participation to the stars, long may it continue.
 One trend that I saw this year was the use of water pistols by idiots in the crowd to douse the drivers in the parade as they went past sitting in the open cars.
 If that habit is not stamped out then I can see the drivers ditching the event, especially those who pay for the privilege of competing.
 As ever a few morons will spoil the event for the rest, the forums are full of similar tales of selfish and ignorant behaviour in and around the campsites.

 For the drivers who were making their Le Mans debuts, the whole Drivers’ Parade scene is a very strange happening, organised yet chaotic.
 Michael Waltrip had a bemused look on his face on the Friday afternoon.
 The double Daytona 500 winner must have imagined that he had seen everything in a 25 year NASCAR career but he was unprepared for the intensity of the Le Mans experience.
 His shock must have been total as he interviewed me for his personal blog, fortunately for the future of You Tube, the footage ended up on the cutting room floor, stardom missed again.